Stochastic PDEs on graphs as scaling limits of discrete interacting systems: Introduction

-A practical motivation for our study of SPDE on graphs is to provide a theoretical foundation for on-going modeling work \cite{FBZY17} and previous experimental work \cite{endler2003propagation, inankur2015development} on co-infection spread of defective and normal viruses.
+A practical motivation for our study of SPDE on graphs is to provide a theoretical foundation for previous experimental work \cite{endler2003propagation, inankur2015development} and on-going modeling work on co-infection spread of defective and normal viruses.
 Here co-infection means simultaneous infection by two or more different types of virus particles.
 Instead of the traditional petri dish, designed micro-arrays of network structures are used as the container of host cells \cite{endler2003propagation, inankur2015development}.
 Virus infections and co-infections are then systematically initiated and observed.
 The aim is to {\it predict the propagation speed and the spatial patterns for viral co-infections in spatially structured populations} of biological host cells.
 Insights obtained from these laboratory studies are potentially applicable to more complex real life epidemic networks, which is important in controlling epidemic spread \cite{riley2015five}.